 I Know, I Decide: eHealth in Egypt

-I Know, I Decide is implemented by Pathfinder in collaboration with the Egyptian Family Planning Association (EFPA) designed to provide comprehensive sexual and reproductive health information to young people in ten governorates.
-This project addresses the barriers adolescent girls face in accessing sexual and reproductive health information.
+I Know, I Decide, implemented by Pathfinder in collaboration with the Egyptian Family Planning Association (EFPA), provided comprehensive sexual and reproductive health information to young people in ten governorates.
+This project addressed the barriers adolescent girls face in accessing sexual and reproductive health information.

-Recognizing that social and gender-related barriers and constraints can often prevent them from participating in traditional life skills and peer education programs, Pathfinder’s project provides sexual and reproductive health information for young people aged 10-24, with an emphasis on strengthening EFPA’s capacity to reach girls aged 10-19 who are often underserved.
-As part of this project, Pathfinder will support EFPA to build a youth-friendly portal on the EFPA website which will provide a wider audience of young people with additional opportunities to access sexual and reproductive health and life skills educational content through an innovative and interactive platform.
+Recognizing that social and gender-related barriers and constraints can often prevent them from participating in traditional life skills and peer education programs, Pathfinder’s project provided sexual and reproductive health information for young people aged 10-24 with an emphasis on strengthening EFPA’s capacity to reach girls aged 10-19 who are often underserved.
+As part of this project, Pathfinder supported EFPA to build a youth-friendly portal on the EFPA website which will provide a wider audience of young people with additional opportunities to access sexual and reproductive health and life skills educational content through an innovative and interactive platform.

-The project also works with the Health Insurance Organization to enhance school doctors' ability to provide sexual and reproductive health information to girls in 20 schools in the Alexandria area.
+The project also worked with the Health Insurance Organization to enhance school doctors' ability to provide sexual and reproductive health information to girls in 20 schools in the Alexandria area.